 Forty credit hours must be in courses numbered 3000 or above.
-Any exceptions require approval of the VPAA.
+Any exceptions require approval of the college dean of the student's selected major.

 GRADE POINT AVERAGE

 To receive a degree, the candidate must have a cumulative grade point average of 2.00 (on a 4.00 scale).
 A GPA of 2.00 is required in the major; a 2.00 is also required in the minor.
 In a multidisciplinary degree program, a GPA of 2.00 is required on the total concentration.
 Additional GPA guidelines may be required for some programs; if so, those requirements are specified in later sections of this catalog.